 Omri Shimron’s debut solo CD is out!
 Frederic Rzewski’s “The People United Will Never Be Defeated!,” 36 Variations on ‘¡EI Pueblo Unido Jamás Será Vencido!’ has now been released on New Focus Recordings.
 Click here for the New Focus download page, which includes audio samples, liner notes, and credits.

-Omri Shimron is a pianist and educator based in Greensboro, North Carolina (USA).
+Omri Shimron is a pianist and educator based in Oakland, California.
 See the Bio page for a more formal introduction.

 In June 2014, he performed at Focus on Piano Literature, a biennial symposium held at the University of North Carolina, Greensboro.
 For more details and a link to a review, click here.